 Sitges Old Town

 The nearest airport is Barcelona’s Aeroport del Prat.
 This international airport, that handles more than 30 million visitors each year, is located about 20km from Sitges town.
 There are three main transport options from the airport to Sitges – taxi, bus and train.

-For our list of recommended hotels, visit the Gay Sitges Hotels page.
+For our full list of recommended hotels, visit our Gay Sitges Hotels page.

 Spain is within the Schengen Visa Area.
 If travelling from outside Europe, you should check to see if you require a Schengen visa.